FLATLAY/flatlayWiki/copywriting/glossary-of-terms.md

 <!-- TITLE: Glossary Of Terms and Features -->

-All plans include features above them
+All plans include features above them.
 # General terms

 **User Generated Content:** Images, videos and other content created by consumers.